 What other types of self-directed activity may I use for CEPH credit besides reading professional magazines and books that are relevant to my registration?

-Hours spent in professional service to the general public which draws upon the registrant’s architect/interior design/ landscape architect professional expertise, such as serving on planning commissions, building code advisory boards, urban renewal boards or code study committees.
+Hours spent in professional service to the general public which draws upon the registrant’s architectural/interior design/ landscape architectural professional expertise, such as serving on planning commissions, building code advisory boards, urban renewal boards, or code study committees.